top of page

 Tinnitus

-Is the perception of sound that does not have an external source and is commonly described as a ringing, roaring or buzzing sound.
+Tinnitus is the perception of sound without an external source, often described as a ringing, roaring, or buzzing sound.

-Ear toileting is a minor 'cleaning' procedure that may be performed during a consultation using a microscope and headlight to remove blockages of the ear such as wax buildup.
+Ear toileting is a minor procedure performed during a consultation to remove blockages, such as wax buildup, using a microscope and headlight.

 Tumors

-Most ear tumors, like acoustic neuromas. aren't cancerous.
-But even benign ear tumors can cause hearing loss and need treatment.
+Most ear tumors, such as acoustic neuromas, are benign but can cause hearing loss and require treatment.

 Injections

-Intratympanic steroid injections are used to treat cochleovestibular symptoms of inner ear disease, such as Meniere's disease or idiopathic sudden sensorineural hearing loss.
+Intratympanic steroid injections are used to treat cochleovestibular symptoms of inner ear diseases, such as Meniere's disease or idiopathic sudden sensorineural hearing loss.

 bottom of page